pungggi/smart-terminal-mcp/README.md

 ### `terminal_wait`

 Wait for a specific pattern in the output stream.
+If the MCP client sends a `progressToken`, long-running waits may also emit best-effort `notifications/progress` updates.

 | Param | Type | Default | Description |
 |-------|------|---------|-------------|